Matt Swarmer: Chicago Cubs

-On May 30, 2022, the Cubs selected Swarmer's contract and promoted him to the major leagues.
+On May 30, 2022, the Cubs selected Swarmer's contract and promoted him to the major leagues for the first time.
 He made his MLB debut that day as the starting pitcher in game one of a doubleheader versus the Milwaukee Brewers.
 He threw six innings and gave up four runs (only one earned) while striking out six batters in a 7-6 loss.
 On June 5, Swarmer earned his first career win, tossing six innings of one-run ball against the St. Louis Cardinals.
 He also became the first Cubs rookie since Gene Lillard in 1939 to throw six-plus innings and allow one or fewer runs in each of his first two big-league games.

 On June 11, 2022, Swarmer tied a major-league record by allowing six solo home runs in a single game during an 8-0 loss to The Yankees.
 Swarmer also became the first Cubs pitcher to allow six homers in a game since Tom Lee in 1884.
 Swarmer had previously set another franchise record in 2019 with the Iowa Cubs, allowing 36 home runs in his 27 outings.
 He was designated for assignment by the Cubs on July 16.
 He cleared waivers and was sent outright to Triple-A Iowa on July 21.
-He elected free agency on November 10, 2022.
+Swarmer elected free agency following the season on November 10.

 Atlanta Braves

 On February 25, 2023, Swarmer signed a minor league contract with the Atlanta Braves organization.
+In 19 games for the Triple–A Gwinnett Stripers, he struggled to an 8.07 ERA with 30 strikeouts in 32 1/3 innings pitched.
+On July 27, Swarmer was released by Atlanta.

+Lancaster Barnstormers

+On August 10, 2023, Swarmer signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 7 starts for Lancaster, he posted a 4–1 record and 3.69 ERA with 52 strikeouts across 39.0 innings of work.
+With Lancaster, Swarmer won the Atlantic League championship.
+He became a free agent following the 2023 season.

+Algodoneros de Unión Laguna

+On May 9, 2024, Swarmer signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 3 games for the Algodoneros, he struggled to a 13.50 ERA with 3 strikeouts across 2 2/3 innings.
+On May 22, Swarmer was released by Unión Laguna.

+Lancaster Stormers (second stint)

+On June 17, 2024, Swarmer signed with the Lancaster Stormers of the Atlantic League of Professional Baseball.
+In 16 starts for Lancaster, he posted a 5-4 record and 3.80 ERA with 99 strikeouts across 87 2/3 innings pitched.
+Swarmer became a free agent following the season.

+On March 15, 2025, Swarmer re-signed with Lancaster.